ECHO Clinics

 - Acquire new skills, competencies, best practices in substance use care

-- Continuing education credit (CME/CEU)
+- Continuing education credit (see accreditation section)

 Who should participate?